 The superficial back muscles discussed so far (trapezius, latissimus dorsi, levator scapulae, rhomboid minor and major, serratus posterior superior and inferior) are controlled by XI or by the anterior rami of spinal nerves (thoracodorsal, dorsal scapular, and intercostal nerves) (Figs. 1-2, 2-14).
 On the other hand, the deep back muscles to be discussed (Figs. 1-12,13,15) are controlled by the posterior rami of spinal nerves (Fig. 1-2).

-It may seem odd that the anterior rami are distributed to the superficial back muscles which are located relatively posteriorly, while the posterior rami are distributed to the deep back muscles which are positioned anteriorly.
+It seems odd that the anterior rami are distributed to the superficial back muscles which are located relatively posteriorly, while the posterior rami are distributed to the deep back muscles which are positioned anteriorly.

 Fig. 1-11.
 Development of superficial back muscles.

-When a developing organ moves to its final position, the nerve that innervates the organ always follows the organ, unlike artery and vein.
-Another example is the phrenic nerve in the following chapter (Fig. 3-16).
+When a developing organ moves to its final position, the nerve that innervates the organ always follows it, unlike artery and vein.
+Another example is the phrenic nerve (Fig. 3-16).

 Fig. 1-12.
 Splenius capitis and cervicis.

 Deep back muscles are classified into erector spinae and transversospinalis (Fig. 1-13).
-Among the erector spinae muscles, the most superficial muscles are the splenius capitis and cervicis. ¡°Capitis¡± and ¡°cervicis¡± indicate the insertions of muscles.
-The two short muscles exist only at the superior one third of the vertebral column.
+Among the erector spinae, the most superficial muscles are the splenius capitis and cervicis.
+“Capitis” and “cervicis” indicate the insertions of muscles.
+The two short muscles exist only at the superior 1/3 of the vertebral column.